raspberrypilearning/make-a-face/en/step_4.md

 --- /task ---

-The first two values for `rectangle` and `ellipse` represent the x, y coordinates of the centre of the shape.
+The first two values for `rect` and `ellipse` represent the x, y coordinates of the centre of the shape.
 At the moment they are set to `screen_size/2` to position the shape in the centre of the screen.

 The top left corner of the screen is coordinate `0`,`0`.
 Increasing the `x` value will move the shape to the right.
 Increasing the `y` value will move the shape downwards.